foopod/blog6/_posts/cellular-automata-tutorial.md

     pass
 ```

 Awesome let's try to run our game for the first time.
-You will probably get a prompty asking to choose what scene you want to use as your default scene.
+You will probably get a prompt asking you to choose what scene you want to use as your default scene.
 Make sure that you select the Game scene here.

 ![Selecting the default scene](/img/conway_15.png)

-Great we get a blank screen, but you should see all the x and y co-ordinates printed to the console output.
+Great we get a blank screen, but you should see all the x and y coordinates printed to the console output.
 Now to spawn our cells we just need to instantiate them, add them as a child to our scene and then set their position in the grid.

 ``` gdscript
 func _ready():